Shailesh-Singh-Bisht/The-Spacemen-SFML-Based-Game/README.md

 For questions, suggestions, or issues, please:

 - Open an issue in this repository
-- Reach out through the discussions tab
+- Reach out to me using the my email or social media profiles.
 - Check existing issues before creating new ones

 ## Contributors ✨